 - If you're interested in a quieter beach than Misquamicut, South County's seaside towns provide plenty of other options.
 There's even a hidden beach in North Kingstown you can have practically to yourselves.
 The one drawback?
 Calf Pasture Point Beach is a 1.4-mile bike ride or walk from the nearest parking lot, and there are no restroom facilities.

-- Request your free Rhode Island Travel Guide online.
+- Request your free Rhode Island Vacation Guide via this online form.

 - Visit one of these Rhode Island Tourist Information Centers to pick up brochures, learn about local points of interest and seek additional guidance for your stay in the Ocean State.